mfgjwaterman/Packer/Readme.md

-# Packer – Unattended Windows Builds for Proxmox
+# Packer – Unattended Windows Builds for Proxmox (and a bit of Linux)

 Full guide, here: https://michaelwaterman.nl/2025/12/19/from-clickops-to-devops-building-secure-windows-images-with-packer-on-proxmox/